FEBRUARY 2010 ---

 keeping with the cold weather, which barely made it to the low 60s.

-in the Vee Jay inventory for the last three years, this was the first time we
+While the Xmas spin was in the Vee Jay inventory for the last three years, this

-used it exclusively for a regatta.
-It is a 40+ year old spin and interesting
+was the first time we used it exclusively for a regatta.
+It is a 40+ year old

-associated with St. Joan of Arc, the patron saint of Vee
+armed cross symbol associated with St. Joan of Arc, the patron saint of Vee

 Jay].